apache/apisix/docs/en/latest/plugins/ai-rag.md

 }'
 ```

 The `ai-proxy` plugin is used here as it simplifies access to LLMs.
-However, you may configure the LLM in the upstream configuration as well.
+Alternatively, you may configure the LLM service address in the upstream configuration and update the route URI as well.

 Now send a request: